expectedparrot/edsl/docs/index.rst

 ----

 `Coop <https://www.expectedparrot.com/content/explore>`_ is a platform for creating, storing and sharing AI-based research.
-It is fully integrated with EDSL and provides access to special features for working with AI agents and language models, storage and collaboration tools, including:
+It is fully integrated with EDSL and provides access to special features for working with AI agents and language models, free storage and collaboration tools, including:

-- `Credits <https://docs.expectedparrot.com/en/latest/credits.html>`_: Get credits to use remote inference.
+- :ref:`survey_builder`: A user-friendly no-code interface for creating surveys and gathering responses from humans and AI agents.
-- :ref:`remote_inference`: Run surveys with any available models on the Expected Parrot server.
+- :ref:`remote_inference`: Access all available language models and run surveys at the Expected Parrot server.
-- :ref:`remote_caching`: Automatically store results and API calls on the Expected Parrot server.
+- :ref:`remote_caching`: Automatically store results and API calls at the Expected Parrot server.
-- :ref:`survey_builder`: Design and launch hybrid human-AI surveys.
-- :ref:`notebooks` & :ref:`colab_notebooks`: Post `.ipynb` and `.py` files to the Coop.
+- :ref:`notebooks` & :ref:`colab_notebooks`: Easily post and share `.ipynb` and `.py` files to the Coop and access with Colab.
 - :ref:`filestore`: Store and share data files for use in EDSL projects.

-| `Log in <https://www.expectedparrot.com/login>`_ to access Coop.
-| Learn more about `how it works <https://docs.expectedparrot.com/en/latest/coop.html>`_
+Learn more about `how it works <https://docs.expectedparrot.com/en/latest/coop.html>`_ and purchasing `credits <https://docs.expectedparrot.com/en/latest/credits.html>`_.

 ..
 Importing Surveys